naqibannur/naqibannur.github.io/README.md

 5. Toggle loop mode by clicking the repeat button
 6. Click anywhere on the progress bar to jump to a specific part of the recitation
 7. Watch inspirational Quranic verses scroll at the bottom of the player
+8. View the current time, Gregorian date, and Hijri date displayed in the header

 ## Customization

 ### Motivational Verses
-The motivational verses displayed at the bottom of the player can be easily customized by modifying the `motivation-data.js` file.
-Add, remove, or edit verses while maintaining the existing data structure.
+The motivational verses displayed at the bottom of the player include a collection of 50 inspirational Quranic verses with elegant fade-in/fade-out transitions.
+These can be easily customized by modifying the `motivation-data.js` file.
+You can add, remove, or edit verses while maintaining the existing data structure format of verse text and reference.

 ## Credits